It was about five or six years ago when I had an epiphany. I was struggling to make ends meet, and we had three little mouths to feed.

 Then we can enjoy fresh applesauce any time we feel like it.
 It only takes the twist of a lid.

-Well, now you know of 12 different ways to preserve your foods.
+Well, now you know of 12 different food preservation methods.
 Plus, you have multiple recipes to help you along whichever food preservation path you choose.